-Dispatches from the Field > The search for Sweet pinesap
+Plants > The search for Sweet pinesap

 Photo by Dennis Horn.
 Used by permission of the University of Tennessee-Knoxville Herbarium.

-Sweet pinesap, we found out on a recent warm spring day, is elusive.
+Sweet pinesap, we found out on a warm spring day, is elusive.
 Each of us—the park botanist, vegetation ecologist, and science communicator—dutifully checked the field guide photos before we left to note the stubby flowers this plant sends up through the leaf litter.
 Although rare and small—just about thumb-height—Sweet pinesap (Monotropsis odorata) is distinctive.
 For one thing, it blooms a deep pink against the decay of the forest floor.
 For another, it sends out a rich, sweet smell that lingers in the sun-warmed air like a cloud of perfume.
 Monitoring Sweet pinesap, which is a Tennessee state threatened species, is part of the park’s mission to preserve and protect its natural resources.
-We set out with a map and an approximate location of where the flower was found last year.
+We set out with a map and an approximate location of where the flower was found the previous year.
 Sure enough, after a couple miles trotting along trillium-speckled hillsides, we smelled it.
 It was unmistakable and heavy-sweet, like honeysuckle wearing rose perfume.
 We dropped our bags and started looking.